Eposkk/To-Do-List/Readme.md

- # To-Do-List
+ # To-Do

 <img src="src/main/resources/Images/Logo_Full_res.png" alt="drawing" width="200"/>

-To-Do-List is an application that helps you keep track of all your tasks.
+To-Do is an application that helps you keep track of all your tasks.
 Programmed in Java and compatible with MacOs, Linux, and Windows!

 # Table of content